blazzII/byui-cit230/planning.md

 # CIT 230 Web Frontend Development
 ## Front-end Web Design and Development
-An open dicussiona bout the curriculum and pedagogy of the ONLINE CIT 230 course covering core web technologies, i.e., Front-end Web Design and Development.
+An open discussion about the curriculum development and pedagogy of CIT 230 - Online.

-[Link]
+### Objectives

 ### Subjects to Consider